 Though the wireless connection is more convenient to use and its system is slightly easy to understand, being a cautious person, I always wonder about its security.
-Most people use it but I want to have a strong and secure network in my homes.
+Most people use it but I want to have a strong and secure network in my home.
 Ethernet is the best way to have high-speed internet for needs of your home like file sharing, gaming, movie watching, and IP security cameras.
-For ethernet networking, we need a cable that can pick internet signals at a better speed.
-For this purpose, we use CAT or category 5 and CAT6.
-Now the question is, what is the difference between cat5 and cat6, and which cable is better for new house wiring because both categories serve the same way with little differences.
-A residential electrician can help you out to make a good choice for your new house wiring.
+For ethernet networking, we need a cable that can pick up internet signals at a better speed.
+For this purpose, we use CAT or Category 5 and CAT6.
+Now the question is, what is the difference between cat5 and cat6, and which cable is better for new house wiring because both categories serve the same way with little differences?
+A residential electrician can help you to make a good choice for your new house wiring.
 Let’s have a look at their capabilities and construction in detail to understand which one is more suitable.

 CAT5 Wiring construction & specifications

 CAT5 is also known as telephone wiring.
 It can also be used for networking.
 But this wire can’t serve for long distances.
 A new version with the name CAT5e also has been developed by the telecommunication and industrial sector for fast networking with the help of four wires in one cable.